VCF Automation Blog

 With this step are the methods etc. in the assembly available to use.

-To try that I build my own test assembly with the targetframework netcoreapp3.1.
-It contains a class with the name Test with one static method and three instance methods.
+To try that I build my own test assembly with the targetframework net8.
+It contains a namespace with the name ExampleLibrary and a class with the name ExampleClass with one static method and one instance method.

 }